The Revolutionary War

-When war became inevitable, the Oneidas had to make a decision because neutrality was no longer an option.
-Led by Chief Shenendoah, they chose to side with the colonists in their fight for freedom and independence – breaking from their Haudenosaunee brothers in sisters from the other Nations.
-Read more about other key figures during this time period and the impending impact of this historic decision.
+When war became inevitable, the Oneidas had to choose a side.
+Led by Chief Shenendoah, they chose to side with the colonists in their fight for freedom and independence –

 Chief Shenendoah was instrumental in the Oneidas’ choice to side with the colonists during the Revolutionary War and ranks high among the Nation’s most significant historical figures.
 Shenendoah was a hero of the War for Independence, wampum keeper of the Nation and the inaugurator of government-to-government agreements.